exercism/legacy-docs/finding-your-way.md

 Current specific discussions:

-* Overall user experience with the CLI: [`exercism/discussions#129`][discussion-cli-ux].
+* Overall user experience with the CLI: [exercism/discussions#129][discussion-cli-ux].

 Here are some helpful starter searches in the two repositories that contain ideas about the CLI:

+* [exercism/cli][cli-issues]
-* [`exercism/cli`][cli-issues]
+* [exercism/discussions?cli][discussions-cli]
-- [`exercism/discussions?cli`][discussions-cli]

-If the idea isn't being discussed yet, kick it off in the [`exercism/cli` repository][cli-new-issue].
+If the idea isn't being discussed yet, kick it off in the [exercism/cli][cli-new-issue].

 ### I have an idea about a brand-new exercise for Exercism

 New exercise ideas are definitely welcome!
 Here's how to ensure the idea lands in the right place:

-*Note: the central library of exercises on Exercism is https://github.com/exercism/problem-specifications.*

 - Check to see if the exercise is listed: https://github.com/exercism/problem-specifications/tree/master/exercises.
-  - If it is there, but not in the language you'd like to solve it in, put in a request in that particular language's repository: http://exercism.io/repositories.
+  - If it is there, but not in the language you'd like to solve it in, put in a request in [that particular language's repository][track-repos].
     - if you have the time and the desire, you can help *even more* by [implementing it][ref-help-track].
-  - If it is not there, suggest it in [`exercism/problem-specifications`][common-new-issue].
+  - If it is not there, suggest it in [exercism/problem-specifications][common-new-issue].
     - if you have the time and the desire, you can help *even more* by [implementing it][how-to-new-exercise].
-- If you know of a good source of potential new problems, please share: [`exercism/problem-specifications#107`][issue-exercise-ideas].
+- If you know of a good source of potential new problems, please share: [exercism/problem-specifications#107][issue-exercise-ideas].

 ### I have an idea about improving an existing exercise

 - If the idea is to improve the...
-  - **instructions** of the exercise, you can make a difference by making the suggestion in the [`exercism/problem-specifications` repository][common-new-issue].
+  - **instructions** of the exercise, you can make a difference by making the suggestion in the [exercism/problem-specifications repository][common-new-issue].
     - if you have the time and the desire, you can help *even more* by [fixing it][how-to-exercise-readmes].
   - **tests** or **starter code** of the exercise, you can help by making the suggestion in the "Issues" section of the [corresponding language repository][track-repos].
     -  if you have the time and the desire, you can help *even more* by [fixing it][ref-help-track].